-- 1. Press (MENU), 8 tuv, 8 tuv.

-- Press Right Soft Key Cities to select a specific city and display the date/time in that location.

-- 3. Use to scroll through all available cities on the map.

-- 4. Press to select the highlighted city.

-- Press Left Soft Key Set DST.
+- 1. Press (NEW), 8 tuv , 8 tuv . - Press Right Soft Key Cities to select a specific city and display the date/time in that location. - 3.
+Use to scroll through all available cities on the map. - 4.
+Press to select the highlighted city. - Press Left Soft Key Set DST to set daylight saving time.